 Hiking sandals are an ideal way to get around on the trail in the summer time.
 When the sun is out, most people don’t relish the idea of sticking their foot in to a tight, enclosed space where it will just sweat.
 Much better to expose your feet to the air and let some real ventilation happen.
 Hiking sandals for men and women are ideal for those sunny days, and while they’re not as well suited for other seasons, you will be thankful you picked up a pair when the heat really hits.

 Hiking Sandals for MenFeatures to try and find when reviewing hiking sandals.

-Sole – One of the important areas to look at one hiking sandals is the sole.
+- Sole – One of the important areas to look at one hiking sandals is the sole.
 Yes, you’re wearing sandals, but you’re also hiking, and just like with a pair of hiking shoes, you need a good, stable grip on what’s under your feet, and the first contact that you have with the ground is the sole of your hiking sandals.

-Straps – You also need to make sure that your feet stay on the sandals, and for that you need a good, secure system <!--more-->of straps to keep your foot in place.
+- Straps – You also need to make sure that your feet stay on the sandals, and for that you need a good, secure system <!--more-->of straps to keep your foot in place.
 Some straps can be fairly minimal, but still get the job done.
 As long as your feet wont be coming up or sliding around, you shouldn’t have any problems.

 Hiking Sandals for MenSome of the best hiking sandals for men currently on the market.

-Keen Arroyo II Sandals - The Arroyo is more like a shoe that has had large chunks removed for ventilation purposes.
+- Keen Arroyo II Sandals - The Arroyo is more like a shoe that has had large chunks removed for ventilation purposes.
 It has the same lacing system that you would find on a pair of hiking shoes, though the one pull lacing system is quick and easy to use.
 It has the same sole that you would expect to find on a pair hiking shoes too, including a toe bumper.
 The only thing that puts it in the same category as sandals are the chunks of the upper that have been removed for ventilation.
 If you're looking for a shoe, sandal hybrid these are ideal.

-Chaco Z/2 Unaweep Sandals - At the other end of the spectrum from the Arroyos are the Unaweeps.
+- Chaco Z/2 Unaweep Sandals - At the other end of the spectrum from the Arroyos are the Unaweeps.
 They're very minimalist, and though the sole is made by Vibram it's not especially developed.
 The upper is also just a few straps, though they are well positioned to keep the sandals firmly on your feet.
 So if you would prefer something closer to a real sandal and don't mind your feet being more exposed, the Unaweeps are a great choice, minimal, but lacking nothing important.

-Vibram FiveFingers KSO Multisport - Though these aren't technically sandals, they serve much the same purpose, by keeping your feet well ventilated and allowing you to get in the water if you so desire.
+- Vibram FiveFingers KSO Multisport - Though these aren't technically sandals, they serve much the same purpose, by keeping your feet well ventilated and allowing you to get in the water if you so desire.
 The sole is very minimal at just 2 millimeters thick, but keep in mind that theses are made by Vibram, who are renowned for making an excellent, functional sole.
 The individual toes and the thin sole definitely give your feet a workout, but they do grow on you.
 If you're looking for a minimalist hiking sandal and a conversation starter, these are great.